Phulkian dynasty

 The Phulkian dynasty (or Phoolkian) of Maharajas or sardars were Sikh Jat royals and aristocrats in the Punjab region of India.
 Members of the dynasty ruled the Phulkian states of Badrukhan, Bhadaur, Faridkot, Jind, Malaudh, Nabha, and Patiala, allying themselves with the British Empire according to the terms of the Cis-Sutlej treaty of 1809.
 The dynasty is named after Phul Sidhu-Brar, the 17th-century common ancestor of the Phulkian states and the founder of the Phulkian Misl.
 After India's independence in 1947, the Phulkian states had all acceded to India by 1948.
 Members of the various royal families of the Phulkian dynasty retained their titles until 1971, when the Government of India abolished their titles with the 26th Amendment to the Constitution of India.

 Lineage

 Mythological

-Descendants of Rao Bhati, including members of the former and historical Phulkian dynasty, claimed to be direct descendants of Yadu, a mythological Hindu monarch from whom Bhati claimed descent.
+Members of the Phulkian dynasty claimed descent from Hem, a younger son of Rawal Jaisal Singh, the founder and first ruler of the Kingdom of Jaisalmer (r.
+1156–1168), who migrated to the present-day Malwa region in Punjab.
+The dynasty further traces its lineage to Rao Bhati, a 3rd-century Hindu monarch.
+Rao Bhati further claimed to be a direct descendant of Yadu, a mythological Hindu monarch.
 Yadu was the founder of the mythological Yadu dynasty, a branch of the legendary Lunar dynasty (IAST: Candravaṃśa), according to Hindu mythology.